ChrisWoodgate/BraWl/README.md

 - A Fortran compiler.
 - A Message Passing Interface (MPI) implementation.
 - A LAPACK/BLAS implementation, such as `OpenBLAS`.
 - The NetCDF-Fortran library.
-(This is _usually_ dependent on the standard NetCDF library.)
+(This is _usually_ dependent on the standard NetCDF library, so you may need to explicitly install this, too.)
 - GNU Make, for building the package.

 Optionally, to build a serial version of the code with more limited functionality (Wang-Landau sampling is currently _only_ a parallel implementation due to the nature of the algorithm), it is sufficient simply to have GNU Make, a Fortran compiler and the NetCDF-Fortran library.